 The fourth recommendation in this Case for Change relates to the commissioning of a new project to explore how Training Packages can meet the needs of the Industry 4.0 work environment.
+The research should consider, amongst other things, how Training Packages can be updated and maintained in a timely manner given the pace of change in the world of work as a result of digitisation; the inclusion of core skills such as creative thinking, critical thinking, problem solving and other higher order core skills; and the need for specific 'working in Industry 4.0' units.
 If the project is funded it is likely that it may result in recommendations which have a more substantial impact on the system.
 If it is not funded it is likely that the growth in accredited courses identified in Attachment D (at both the VET and higher education level) will continue as a means of meeting employer needs in a rapidly changing environment.

 The research report at Attachment D canvases the major changes being made by the German, UK and Singaporean governments (amongst others) to their training systems, as a means of preparing their current and future workforces for Industry 4.0.
-The changes being made are not uniform but they are being introduced as a means of future proofing their manufacturing and related sectors by addressing the need (a) for different skills - beyond just the technical and (b) for the more timely delivery of new skills.
+The changes being made are not uniform (and it is not suggested that any of them specifically should be introduced here), however they are being introduced by other countries as a means of future proofing their manufacturing and related sectors by addressing the need (a) for different skills - beyond just the technical and (b) for the more timely delivery of new skills.
+It is suggested that Australia needs to ensure it also looks to future proof its manufacturing and related industries, and that there may be some lessons which can be learned from other advanced manufacturing countries.